mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 Why AngularJS?
 Well, AngularJS comes with out-of-the-box router (if you use the module `angular-route`), with well defined components, which enforce the separation of concerns principle and nice data-binding mechanism.

 Can I use something else, instead of AngularJS?
 Yes, sure you can.
-For such single-page applications, with highly intensive DOM manipulations and limited amount of views (which I call vertical single-page application), I'd recommend React.js or WebComponents.
+For such single-page applications, with highly intensive DOM manipulations and limited amount of views (which I call vertical single-page applications), I'd recommend React.js or WebComponents.

 ![Yeoman and WebRTC](/images/yeoman-angular-webrtc/yeoman-webrtc.png)